List of Known Space characters: Teela Brown

-In Ringworld's Children we learn that Teela Brown and Seeker had a child, who remained on the Ringworld after the end of the Fringe War.
+In Ringworld's Children, it is revealed that Teela Brown and Seeker had a child, who remained on the Ringworld after the end of the Fringe War.
 Louis speculates that Teela's luck might work for the survival of her genes, rather than Teela herself.

 The existence and nature of Teela's luck is debated back and forth by the characters throughout the four-book series.
-For most of the first book, Louis believes her to be only a statistical fluke.
-That is, he believes that Nessus only picked a person who had been lucky in her life so far, not one who actually causes luck to happen.
-But by the end of the series Louis says he believes the luck is real, because he sees no other explanation for the appalling coincidences that have swirled around her life.
+For most of Ringworld, Louis is skeptical of the idea.
+But by the end of the series Louis says he believes the luck is real, because he sees no other explanation for the unlikely coincidences that have benefited her.

 Niven has described the problems that such a character and such a trait pose to his story and to his fictional universe.
 He calls it "Author Control" to illustrate the plot and story limitations it imposes on the creative process.
-The story "Safe at Any Speed" is set in a time when the Teela Gene is more common among humans.
+The story "Safe at Any Speed" is set in a time when the Teela gene is more common among humans.
 Niven says there will not be more stories from this time: "Stories about infinitely lucky people tend to be dull."
 This indicates that the author felt constrained to develop story lines around Teela consistent with the view that luck is genetic and inheritable—any hardship inflicted upon Teela which appears unlucky on first glance must thereafter be revealed as concealing a silver lining of greater import in order to maintain indeterminacy, at the expense of dissipating plot tension (Teela was never in any danger really)—regardless of the views expressed by various characters within the narrative.

 Teela can also be viewed as a lampshade trope, by bending narrativium to function as a plot device ("a hero will always win when outnumbered, since million-to-one chances are dramatic enough to crop up nine times out of ten").

+Lucas Garner

+Lucar Garner appears in World of Ptavvs, Protector and The Defenseless Dead.